Hard and soft G: English

 Digraphs and trigraphs, such as ng, gg, and dge, have their own pronunciation rules.

 While c, which also has hard and soft pronunciations, exists alongside k (which always indicates a hard pronunciation), g has no analogous letter or letter combination which consistently indicates a hard g sound, even though English uses j consistently for the soft g sound (the rationale for the spelling change of "gaol" to "jail").
-This leads to special issues regarding the "neatness" of orthography when suffixes are added to words that end in a hard-g sound.
+This leads to special issues regarding the coherence of orthography when suffixes are added to words that end in a hard-g sound.
 This additionally leads to many words spelled with g e i y and pronounced with a hard g, including what may be the most common g e i y word "get".
 It has also resulted in the file format GIF having two possible pronunciations, with both hard g and soft g in common use.

 Suffixation

 When suffixes are added to words ending with a hard or soft g (such as -ed, -ing, -er, -est, -ism, -ist, -edness, -ish(ness), -ily, -iness, -ier, -iest, -ingly, -edly, and -ishly), the sound is normally maintained.
 Sometimes the normal rules of spelling changes before suffixes can help signal whether the hard or soft sound is intended.
 For example, as an accidental byproduct of the rule that doubles consonants in this situation after a short vowel, a double gg will normally indicate the hard pronunciation (e.g. bagged is pronounced /ˈbæɡd/, not as /ˈbædʒd/).

 There are occasional exceptions where alternations between the hard and soft sound occur before different suffixes.
 Examples are analogous (hard) vs. analogy (soft); similarly, prodigal with prodigy.
 These are generally cases where the entire word, including the suffix, has been imported from Latin, and the general Romance-language pattern of soft g before front vowels, but hard g otherwise, is preserved.